mikaelbr/writings/js-syntax-series/function-declarations.md

 ## Conclusion

 We've now seen that there are two ways of assigning functions.
-We have declarations, which is hoisted with contents, and we have expressions which is not hoisted with contents, but the reference to it may be hoisted if we assign it as a variable.
+We have declarations, which is hoisted with contents, and we have expressions which are not hoisted with contents, but the reference to it may be hoisted if we assign it as a variable.
 Expressions can be anonymous, they can be named or they can be implicitly named from the variable name.
 Not naming functions can lead to harder debugging as it will obfuscate stack traces.

 We've also seen that using variable names for function expressions is different than using properly named functions.
 E.g in recursive functions, we can end up referring to the wrong value.